 In Westchester County, our County judges determine whether a pistol license will be issued.
-The Westchester County Department of Public Safety Pistol License Unit conducts the investigation necessary to assist the court in determining whether a pistol license should be issued.
-The Office of the Westchester County Clerk supports both the court and the Department of Public Safety by providing pistol license applications and maintaining records of issued pistol licenses.
+The Westchester County Department of Public Safety Police Pistol License Unit conducts the investigation necessary to assist the court in determining whether a pistol license should be issued.
+The Office of the Westchester County Clerk supports both the court and the Department of Public Safety by maintaining records of issued pistol licenses.

-Application for Amended or Duplicate Pistol License: To add or remove a gun from your license, or to obtain a duplicate pistol license, you must complete an Application For Amended Or Duplicate Pistol License and submit it with the proper fee to the Office of the Westchester County Clerk, Pistol Permit Unit, 110 Dr. Martin Luther King Jr. Blvd., White Plains, NY 10601.
+Application for Amended or Duplicate Pistol License: To add or remove a gun, change restriction, change employer, change address or request a duplicate pistol license, you must complete a State of New York Fireams License Amendment and submit it with the required fee to the Westchester County Clerk Pistol Permit Unit, 110 Dr. Martin Luther King Jr. Blvd., Room 340, White Plains, NY 10601.

-Recertification Of Your Pistol License: As mandated by the Westchester County Handgun Record-Keeping Accountability Act, all current pistol licenses must be recertified with the Westchester County Clerk every five years.
-Submitting your Pistol License Recertification form helps us to accurately reflect changes in the status of the licensee, such as living or deceased, address and ownership of listed weapons.
-In order to fully comply with this law, your recertification forms must be submitted as quickly as possible upon notification.
+Recertification Of Your Pistol License: As mandated by the Westchester County Handgun Record-Keeping Accountability Act, all current pistol licenses must be recertified with the Westchester County Clerk every five (5) years (on your birthday).
+Submitting your Pistol License Recertification form helps us to accurately reflect changes in the status of your license, such as living or deceased, address changes and ownership of the guns listed on your permit.
+In order to fully comply with this law, you must submit your recertification forms prior to the recertification expiration date on your permit.
 The updated information will be reviewed and pending approval, your recertified license will be mailed to you.

-*Application and recertification fees are waived for qualified retired police officers, qualified retired uniformed court officers in the Unified Court System, retired correction officers and others as set forth in New York State Penal Law Section 400.00(14).
+*The processing and recertification fees are waived for Qualified Retired Police Officers, Uniformed Court Officers in the Unified Court System, Retired Correction officers and others as set forth in New York State Penal Law Section 400.00(14).

 Westchester County Firearms Safety Course: The New York State Penal Code Section 400.(4-b) states “In the county of Westchester, at the time of application… (the) licensing officer shall require that the applicant submit a certificate of successful completion of a firearms safety course and test issued in his or her name and endorsed and affirmed under the penalties of perjury by a duly authorized instructor. “